Configuring OAuth Profiles for Management Access to Event Broker Services

 3. In the Security Settings section click the PubSub+ Pre Authentication slider to disable pre-authentication.

-Disabling basic authentication without enabling OAuth profiles will disable all access to the event broker service.
+Disabling basic authentication without enabling OAuth profiles disables all access to the event broker service.

 To disable basic authentication use the Enable or disable basic authentication for users logging onto an event broker service API to delete the OAuth profile from the event broker service.

-• enabled—Select the value to indicate wether basic OAuth authentication should be enabled or disabled, either:
+Select the value to indicate whether basic OAuth authentication should be enabled or disabled, either:

 • true—Basic authentication is enabled